kyma-project/website/content/community/repository-guidelines/docs/02-repository-template.md

 label: internal
 ---

-he [`repository-template`](https://github.com/kyma-project/community/tree/master/guidelines/repository-guidelines/repository-template) folder offers a unified file, document, and folder structure.
+The [`repository-template`](https://github.com/kyma-project/community/tree/master/guidelines/repository-guidelines/repository-template) folder offers a unified file, document, and folder structure.
 Use it for every new repository that you create in Kyma.
 It helps you to ensure that the project is consistent and standardized.

 ## Usage